-This module is relevant only for people working on-site.
-It examines the risk factors that increase the likelihood of becoming infected with COVID-19.
+This module is relevant for people working on-site.
+It examines the risk factors that increase the likelihood of becoming infected with COVID-19, and are all developed for the NWCS-COVID-19 cohort study.
 Distinctions were made between working with patients, with customers (e.g., students, passengers) and/or with colleagues.
 The following aspects were included in this module:

-- Working with patients;

-- Physical contact with patients;

-- Working with patients with COVID-19;

-- Contact with customers (e.g., clients, students, passengers);

-- Location of contact (indoors/outdoors);

-- Working with products or surfaces touched by customers;

-- Cooperation with colleagues;

-- Location of working with colleagues (indoors/outdoors);

-- Physical contact with colleagues (note: this questions differ across waves);

-- Shared use of objects and products with colleagues;

-- Use of public transport;

-- Public transport 1.5 metres;

-- Public transport travel time (only in Wave 3 and Wave 4).
+- Working with patients; - Physical contact with patients; - Working with patients with COVID-19; - Contact with customers (e.g., clients, students, passengers); - Location of contact (indoors/outdoors); - Working with products or surfaces touched by customers; - Cooperation with colleagues; - Location of working with colleagues (indoors/outdoors); - Physical contact with colleagues (only in Wave 2, Wave 3, Wave 4); - Shared use of objects and products (only in Wave 2, Wave 3, Wave 4); - Use of public transport (only in Wave 2, Wave 3, Wave 4); - Public transport 1.5 metres (only in Wave 2, Wave 3, Wave 4); - Public transport travel time (only in Wave 3, Wave 4).